tournamatic/tournamatic.github.io/_posts/2017-09-27-schedule-your-tournament.md

   2. All the participants have signed up.

-  3. Registration deadline has arrived and there will be no more participant entering the tournament.
+  3. Registration deadline has arrived and there will be no more participants entering the tournament.

 To make sure that our assumptions are correct, we need to first log in to Tournamatic.com.